Cycling Tours & Bike Trips in Italy

 - The Alps & Dolomites ~ North Italy ~ Guided *ROAD CYCLE* (All Inclusive)

-- Puglia guided-Ebiketour | Italy: Between the Adriatic and Ionian Seas | 8 days
+- Tuscany guided-Ebiketour | Italy: Highlights of southern Tuscany & Elba | 8 days

 Cycle Dolomites, Lake Garda and Venice

-Eve, traveled in May
+Mona, traveled in June

 The route stretches from Merano's Alpine paths to Venice's waterfront, covering 35-72km daily past Dolomite peaks, Lake Caldaro's vineyards, and along the Adige Valley.
 Stops include historic Bici Grills and wine tasting in Soave.